awslabs/sagemaker-debugger/sagemaker-docs/DeveloperGuide_TF.md

 #### Optimizer Variables
-Optimizer variables such as momentum can also be saved easily with the above approach of wrapping your optimizer with `TornasoleOptimizer` followed by passing `optimizer_variables` in the `include_collections` parameter of the hook.
+Optimizer variables such as momentum can also be saved easily with the above approach of wrapping your optimizer with `wrap_optimizer` followed by passing `optimizer_variables` in the `include_collections` parameter of the hook.
 ```
 import tornasole.tensorflow as ts